-Heat Races: We race in division order, determined at the drivers meeting.
+Heat Races: We race in division order, GREEN to ORANGE, or determined at the drivers meeting.
 Race lineups will be posted near the lineup area.
 Line-ups are determined by a # draw.
-If your division is up first you should be ready to race before Opening Ceremonies!
 Finishing order in the heat races determines the semi- or feature lineups for later in the event.
 Winners of heat races get a checkered flag at the start finish line!
+There is only 1 event/race per night for Purple/Yellow unless extra time allows at the end.

-Intermission: After heat races are complete the tower needs to send the results down so the feature race line-ups can be laid out and posted.
-This could take 15-30 minutes.
-Intermission is a good time to check the kart over and make possible changes for the upcoming feature, or grab a hot dog and meet some of your fellow drivers.
-Purple Division generally gets the track during intermission.
+Intermission/Purple/Yellow: We try to not really have an intermission.
+After ORANGE heat races are complete the tower needs to send the results down so the feature race line-ups can be laid out and posted.
+This could take 10-15 minutes.
+This is usually the "last call" for concessions.
+Purple and Yellow Divisions generally get the track during this intermission time.